openhab-scripters/openhab-helper-libraries/README.md

 ```

 Notice there is no explicit preset import, and the generated rule is registered automatically with the `HandlerRegistry`.
-Note: 'Descendent of' is similar to 'Member of', but will create a trigger for each sibling non-group Item (think group_item.allMembers()).

 </ul>
 </ul>